Skip to main content

 How It Works

-Estimated views are calculated using your post's engagement rate combined with factors like post type (single image, video, or carousel).
+Estimated views for Instagram Feed posts are calculated using a follower-based estimation model — similar to the approach used for Stories — rather than solely from engagement data.
 This gives you a reasonable approximation of how many people likely saw the content.

 A few things to keep in mind: